 Design goals of ss3sim

-We designed ss3sim to be reproducible, flexible, and rapid.
+We designed ss3sim evaluations to be reproducible, flexible, and rapid.
 Reproducible: ss3sim simulations are produced using R code, plain-text control files, and SS3 model configurations. ss3sim also allows for random seeds to be set when generating observation and process error.
 In combination, these features make simulations repeatable across computers and operating systems (Windows, OS X, and Linux).
 Flexible: ss3sim inherits the flexibility of SS3 and can therefore implement many available stock assessment configurations by either modifying existing SS3 model configurations or by modifying built-in generic life-history model configurations (Text S1).
 Furthermore, ss3sim summarizes the simulation output into plain-text comma-separated-value (.csv) files allowing the output to be processed in R or other statistical software.
 Finally, the ss3sim code is written under an open-source MIT license and can be freely modified.
-Rapid: ss3sim relies on SS3, which uses AD Model Builder as a back-end optimization platform @fournier2012] --- the most rapid and robust non-linear optimization software [@bolker2013]. ss3sim also facilitates the deployment of simulations across multiple computers or computer cores (i.e. parallelization), thereby accelerating computation.
+Rapid: ss3sim relies on SS3, which uses AD Model Builder as a back-end optimization platform @fournier2012] --- a rapid and robust non-linear optimization software [@bolker2013]. ss3sim also facilitates the deployment of simulations across multiple computers or computer cores (i.e. parallelization), thereby reducing runtime.
 By using the vetted SS3 framework [@methot2013] with the tested ss3sim package [@johnson2013; @ono2013], the time to develop a large-scale simulation can be reduced substantially, shifting focus to the research questions themselves.

 The general structure of an ss3sim simulation

 ss3sim consists of both low-level functions that modify SS3 configuration files and high-level functions that combine these low-level functions into a complete simulation experiment (Figure 1, Table 1).
-In this paper we will focus on the structure and use of the high-level function run_ss3sim; however, the low-level functions can be used on their own as part of a customized simulation.
+In this paper we will focus on the structure and use of the high-level function run_ss3sim; however, the low-level functions can be used on their own as part of a customized simulation (see Text S1).

 An ss3sim simulation requires three types of input: (1) a base SS3 model configuration describing the underlying true population dynamics, or operating model (OM); (2) a base SS3 model configuration to assess that truth based on data generated using the OM, also known as the estimation model or method (EM); and (3) a set of plain-text files (case files) describing alternative model configurations and deviations from these base models (e.g. different fishing mortality or M trajectories).
 We refer to each unique combination of OM, EM, and case files as a scenario.
 Scenarios are usually run for multiple iterations, possibly adding unique process and observation error to the OM each time.
 An ss3sim simulation therefore refers to the combination of all scenarios and iterations.

-The run_ss3sim function works by modifying SS3 configuration files as specified in the case-file arguments (change functions), running the OM, sampling from the time-series of true population dynamics to generate a dataset (sample functions), running the EM to get maximum-likelihood estimates of parameters and to derive quantities, and synthesizing the output for easy data manipulation and visualization (get functions) (Figure 1).
+The run_ss3sim function works by modifying SS3 configuration files as specified in the case-file arguments (change functions), running the OM, sampling from the time-series of true population dynamics to generate a dataset (sample functions), running the EM to get maximum-likelihood estimates of parameters and derived quantities, and synthesizing the output for easy data manipulation and visualization (get functions) (Figure 1).

 An example simulation with ss3sim

-To demonstrate ss3sim, we will work through a simple example in which we examine the effect of (1) high vs. low precision of a fishery independent index of abundance and (2) fixing vs. estimating M. All files to run this example are included in the package data, and a more detailed description is available in the accompanying vignette (Text S1). ss3sim requires R version 3.0.0 or greater and SS3 (see Text S1 for more detailed instructions).
+To demonstrate ss3sim, we will work through a simple example in which we examine the effect of (1) high vs. low precision of a fishery independent index of abundance and (2) fixing natural mortality ($M$) at an assumed value vs. estimating $M$.
+All files to run this example are included in the package data, and a more detailed description is available in the accompanying vignette (Text S1). ss3sim requires R version 3.0.0 or greater and SS3 (see Text S1 for more detailed instructions).
 In R, the development version of ss3sim can be installed with:

 install.packages(devtools) devtools::install_github("ss3sim", username = "seananderson", dependencies = TRUE)